By Gopal Sharma

 The aid does not need to be repaid and Washington says it comes without conditions.

-Major political parties, including those in the ruling coalition, were divided over whether to accept the grant.
+Major political parties, including those in the ruling coalition, are divided over whether to accept the U.S. grant, which has yet to be ratified by parliament.